2021 North Indian Ocean cyclone season: Severe Cyclonic Storm Shaheen

-Cyclone Shaheen caused devastating effects mainly in Oman and Iran, killing 14 people and caused an estimated US$100 million in damages mainly in Oman.
+Cyclone Shaheen caused devastating effects mainly in Oman and Iran, killing 14 people and caused a loss of OMR200 million (US$520 million), mainly in Oman.
 The precursor of Cyclone Shaheen caused heavy to very heavy rainfall in parts of Gujarat.
 As the cyclone strengthened, it moved along the Iranian coast generating dust storms which affected the province of Sistan and Baluchestan.
 Due to the dust storm caused by the cyclone, many people went to hospital as they suffered of eye and respiratory problems.
 Two fisherman was found dead out of the five fishermen that went missing.
 In Oman, the cyclone caused widespread heavy rainfall that the country had never seen.
 Because of the dry landmass, it couldn't absorb water quickly, causing deadly flash flooding.
 Most of the damage happened in the region of Batineh, which experienced wind up to 60 kn and waves up to 12 m.
 It killed 12 people in Oman alone.
 In United Arab Emirates, the country experienced light rainfall in parts of Dubai, Al Ain and Ajman.
 Dust storms were also reported which reduced visibility.
 The remnant of Cyclone Shaheen caused heavy rainfall in Yemen and damaging historical sites.
 Reports of around 20 vehicles had been washed away by flash flooding.